abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-css.md

 ![result](../img/w3mimepoller-2.png)

-The latest version of the w3mipoller has also an option to track **all** W3MI files in the package (and it's sub-packages) at once.
+The latest version of the w3mipoller has also an option to track **all** W3MI files in the package (and its sub-packages) at once.
 This can be convenient in case of simultaneous multiple file editing.
 Briefly:

 - choose the `$ABAPGIT` package
 - choose the root directory to save files to